amigavision/amigavision.github.io/docs.md

 * `System` → `ROM` — Point this to the location of `AmigaVision.rom`
 * `Drives` → `AmigaVision.hdf` — Point this to the location of `AmigaVision.hdf`
 * `Drives` → `AmigaVision-Saves.hdf` — Point this to the location of `AmigaVision-Saves.hdf`
-* Save this new configuration as the Startup Configuration.
+* `Save Configuration` — Save this new configuration as the Startup Configuration.
 * Reboot, selecting `Amiga` from the cores should now start AmigaVision using your SSD/network locations.

 ### I get a bunch of errors when starting up on MiSTer! {#errors}